 Ever wanted to hike on a glacier followed by a dip in a geothermic cave pool?
 Well, this might not have been a question you asked yourself before, but now you’re thinking “heck yeah!” right?

 This fun winter sport means you can take on the scenic St. Mary’s Glacier hike and all the stunning forest surroundings, before taking a warming dip in a thermal pool at the end.

 If that’s not enough fun for you, then you’ll also get to eat lunch in a quaint gold mining town in Idaho Springs where you’ll learn all about the gold mining history.

 - 3 hours

 - Up to 4 guests

-Usually, we include nightlife activities on our list of Airbnb Experiences.
+Usually, I include nightlife activities on my list of Airbnb Experiences.
 But nightlife in Colorado is a little different.
 Rather than heading out and hitting the bars and clubs, you’ll be taking photos of the Milky Way and other astonishing features of the night sky.